yooper/your-rapport/README.md

 custom code or complexity.
 This product is meant to simplify digital archiving by providing tools that can automate most of the collection process.

+# Privacy Policy
+We do not collect your data, share your data , store your data or even handle your data.
+All your data stays on your computer.
+Please see our privacy policy and feel free to reach out with any suggestions on improvements. https://bakerstreet.llc/your-rapport-privacy-policy/

+**This is an open source project, which strives to prioritize your privacy.**

 ### Getting Started
 After installing the Chrome extension from https://chromewebstore.google.com/detail/your-rapport/clkaalonjdkliiaadkgodlfbiipidjmn, "Your Rapport" will automatically be ready to collect.